fediverse-devnet/feditest.org/content/reference/json-files/node.md

 : Lists the accounts that already exist on this {{% gl Node %}} and that FediTest may use without having to create them first.
 This field is optional.
-This is useful if you want to use an already-running {{% gl SaaS %}} {{% gl Node %}} for testing on which you manually created certain accounts that can be used for testing.
+This is useful if you want to use an already-running {{% gl SaaS %}} {{% gl Node %}} for testing on which you manually created certain accounts that can be used for testing, and you don't want to have to re-enter them into FediTest on every run.

 Field `non_existing_accounts`:
 : Lists some "accounts" that do not exist on this {{% gl Node %}} but could.
 This is useful